ovidiuch/ui-development-made-simple/README.md

 # UI development made simple

-A talk on how to build a scalable UI architecture
+My JSHeroes talk on how to build a scalable UI architecture

 ```bash